Archived entries for NLGJA

-Not only are they two of the best journalists around, but Jeffrey’s one of the nicest and smartest people I’ve ever met, and is a total big brother — not to mention the constant source of comic relief in the wee hours via BlackBerry (especially when we find ourselves marooned in various cities foreign to us).
+Not only are they two of the best journalists around, but Jeffrey’s one of the nicest and smartest people I’ve ever met — not to mention a constant source of comic relief.
 And Manny…quite possibly the funniest person I’ve ever met…and with the best deck, which gets a shout out in my piece Romancing the Roof Deck.
-Love you mean it!

 Last night I attended the annual benefit for the National Lesbian & Gay Journalists Association, held at ABC Studios in Times Square.
 As always, it was an excellent event, and was especially fun this year since I happened to run into my college journalism professor, below, and my classmate Chagmion, who’s a reporter/anchor at CBS News on Logo.
 Also in attendance at the event were Meredith Viera, Thomas Roberts, John Amaechi, Martina Navratilova, and a blogger overdose with Kenneth in the 212 and Andy Towle there, too (just kidding guys – love you!).
 Kenneth and I wandered over to Vlada in the rain with John — really nice guy, with the biggest hands you’ve ever seen!

 And of course I had to take a vanity shot with two of my hottest friends, Dan and Cyd.